lsst-tstn/tstn-024/index.rst

 Tiago insert (or link) content here.

 Important to say that users will interact with basic observatory operations via LOVE, but what is actually happening on the back end is that these operations (e.g. offsets) are actually scripts that get loaded and performed.
+This is task dependent and worth discussing here.

 .. _Script-Queue: